These are the different sections in ThoughtSpot:

 Search is where you will spend most of your time.
 It allows you to search and explore your data.
 Choose your data sources and type in the search bar at the top.
 As you type your search, results will appear in the main part of the screen as either a table or a chart.

-If SearchIQ has been enabled by your administrator, this label will say Search+ to differentiate it from SearchIQ.
-In this case, you’ll go to the search bar on the homepage to use SearchIQ.
+If SearchIQ (Beta) is enabled by your administrator, this label is Search+, to differentiate it from SearchIQ.
+Use the search bar on the homepage to use SearchIQ.

 To learn more about this section, visit About search.